holoviz/panel/doc/tutorials/basic/widgets.md

 - *Widgets* are accessible in the `pn.widgets` namespace.
 - *Widgets* typically provide user input via the `value` parameter.
-- *Widgets* often allow you to specify an initial `value`.
-- Common parameters for *widgets* include `name`, `description`, and `disabled`.
-  - The `name` is frequently used as a *label*.
-  - The `description` is often employed as a tooltip.
-- We'll explore accepting *click* input with the `Button` widget.
-- We'll accept *text* input with the `TextInput` widget.
-- We'll choose an object from a list of objects using the `Select` widget.
-- Panel widgets are grouped into sets of *interchangeable* widgets.
-  - We can switch out the `Select` widget with the `RadioButtonGroup` widget to modify the user experience.
 - You can explore all available *widgets* and their *reference guides* in the [Widgets Section](https://panel.holoviz.org/reference/index.html#widgets) of the [Component Gallery](../../reference/index.md).

-In this tutorial, we will **not learn** how to:

-- Use specific *widgets* in great detail, as the details are covered in the *[reference guides](https://panel.holoviz.org/reference/index.html#widgets)*.
-- React to user input, as this is addressed in the [React to User Input](bind.md) tutorial.
-- Style or align *widgets*, as these topics are covered in other tutorials.

 :::{note}
 A *Widget* is a component that can accept user inputs via the `value` parameter.
 Certain more complex widgets, such as [`Tabulator`](../../reference/widgets/Tabulator.ipynb), may allow additional forms of input through other parameters.